ahmadalwy3/ahmadalwy3/Resources-Library.md

 Parameters:
  - optional, string, a list of space-separated properties to remove
+ - optional,
- - optional, string, a list of space-separated properties which must be all present for the pruning to occur
+     - string, a list of space-separated properties which must be all present for the pruning to occur; OR
+     - string/_regular expression_, for logging purposes, matching in stringified JSON payloads (new in [1.26.3b13](https://github.com/gorhill/uBlock/commit/578594bbd7c545b62f18267d640a605f8e07a53a))

 A property in a list of properties can be a chain of properties, example: `adpath.url.first`.

 When used without parameters, will log current hostname + json payload to the console.
+New in [1.26.3b13](https://github.com/gorhill/uBlock/commit/578594bbd7c545b62f18267d640a605f8e07a53a) - second parameter can be used to limit logging to JSON payloads which stringified content match specified string or _regular expression_.

 Examples:
  - `youthhealthmag.com##+js(json-prune, unit_list)`